Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 25

+* Plan out how many Starfruit Seeds that you will be planting on Summer 2.
+This will depend on how well your run is going.
+Make sure to account for the future revenue from Skull Cavern runs between now and Summer 2.
+Note that you will need around two full days to clear and prepare the farm.
+(You may have already spent one day clearing if you got an unlucky day between Spring 23 and now.)
+You should aim for around 500 to 600 Starfruit Seeds.
 * At 9 AM, go to Clint, retrieve the [Copper Hoe](https://stardewvalleywiki.com/Hoes), and upgrade to the [Steel Hoe](https://stardewvalleywiki.com/Hoes) (5,000g).
-* Plan out how many Starfruit Seeds that you will be planting on Summer 1.
-This will depend on how well your run is going.
-Make sure to account for the money gained from around 3 more Skull Cavern runs.
-(It won't be 4 because you need to spend at least 1 day preparing the farm.)
-You should aim for around 500-600.
 * Go to the [Oasis](https://stardewvalleywiki.com/Oasis) and buy 1 [Deluxe Speed-Gro](https://stardewvalleywiki.com/Deluxe_Speed-Gro) for every Starfruit Seed that you plan to purchase.
-(We need the Deluxe Speed-Gro so that we can get 3 Starfruit harvests instead of 2.)
-  * The Oasis only sells Deluxe Speed-Gro on Thursdays and we need it by Summer 1.
+  * The Oasis only sells Deluxe Speed-Gro on Thursdays and we need it by Summer 2.
 * Spend the rest of your money on Starfruit Seeds so that you can pass out without penalty.
-(You will buy the rest of the Starfruit Seeds on Summer 1.)
+(You will buy the rest of the Starfruit Seeds on Summer 2.)

 ### Spring 26